dschaub95/scverse-2025-workshop/README.md

 # scverse conference 2025 workshop

-This workshop provides a hands-on introduction to building and utilizing biomedical MCP servers as well contributing them to the [BioContextAI MCP registry](https://biocontext.ai/registry).
+This workshop provides a hands-on introduction to building and utilizing biomedical MCP servers as well contributing them to BioContextAI registry [https://biocontext.ai/registry](https://biocontext.ai/registry).
+Find our paper [here](https://www.nature.com/articles/s41587-025-02900-9).
+You can also find all links on the BioContextAI website [https://biocontext.ai](https://biocontext.ai).

-## Setup

 We will be using [uv](https://github.com/astral-sh/uv) Python package management throughout the workshop.